python/cpython/Doc/reference/datamodel.rst

       single: stdout (in module sys)
       single: stderr (in module sys)

    A file object represents an open file.
-File objects are created by the :func:`open` built-in function, and also by :func:`os.popen`, :func:`os.fdopen`, and the :meth:`makefile` method of socket objects (and perhaps by other functions or methods provided by extension modules).
-The objects ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are initialized to file objects corresponding to the interpreter's standard input, output and error streams.
-See :ref:`bltin-file-objects` for complete documentation of file objects.
+Various shortcuts are available to create file objects: the :func:`open` built-in function, and also :func:`os.popen`, :func:`os.fdopen`, and the :meth:`makefile` method of socket objects (and perhaps by other functions or methods provided by extension modules).

+   The objects ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are
+   initialized to file objects corresponding to the interpreter's standard input, output and error streams; they are all open in text mode and therefore follow the interface defined by the :class:`io.TextIOBase` abstract class.

 Internal types
    .. index::